tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ### Good Design is Suggestive

-- Jane Austen novels don't describe, they let you envision the scene yourself
+- jane austen novels don't describe, they let you envision the scene
 - suggesting is more engaging than telling -- a well designed object will let you use it as you want
 - in software, give people basic elements they can combine like legos